Wireless Health Facts

 No, the NTP study did not establish a link between RF energy and cancer in humans.
 The authors of the study said that their findings did not apply to humans and that “the exposure levels and durations in our studies were greater than what people experience.”
 After reviewing the study, the Food and Drug Administration agreed, saying that “the existing safety limits for cell phones remain acceptable for protecting the public health.”

-06 Do cellphones and wireless equipment have to meet safety standards?
+05 Do cellphones and wireless equipment have to meet safety standards?

 Yes.
 Safety standards are set by the Federal Communications Commission in order to protect public health.
 In December 2019, the FCC reaffirmed—on a unanimous and bipartisan basis—these safety standards.
 The Food and Drug Administration has also said that “the existing safety limits for cell phones remain acceptable for protecting the public health.”
 Wireless devices go through a rigorous approval process to ensure they meet guidelines and they operate well under safety limits.
 These limits are based on recommendations from the scientific community and expert non-government organizations including the National Council on Radiation Protection and Measurements.

 No, according to the international scientific consensus, wireless devices and networks have not been shown to cause cancer in humans.
 In fact, an analysis of government statistics shows that since the introduction of mobile phones in the 1980s, rates of brain cancer have remained unchanged while the exposure to RF energy from wireless networks has gone up.
 Many studies have explored whether cellphones cause cancer with the American Cancer Society concluding that “RF waves given off by cell phones do not have enough energy to damage DNA directly or to heat body tissues.
 Because of this, it’s not clear how cell phones might be able to cause cancer.”
+Most recently, in 2024 in “the world’s largest multinational prospective cohort study specifically designed to investigate potential health risks of mobile phone use,” researchers with the International Agency for Research on Cancer, the specialized cancer agency of the World Health Organization (WHO), “found no evidence that long-term or heavy mobile phone use is associated with the risk of glioma, meningioma, or acoustic neuroma.”
+A separate systematic review in 2024, funded by the WHO, similarly found no causal association between exposure to RF fields and the risk of cancer.

 Learn more